Admission to the EMF major is granted only by the department through a screening process.

 Students who have completed the required core courses with a 3.00 GPA must complete

-and submit a Declaration of Eligibility Form in the EMF office to become part of the
+and submit an EMF Major Application online to become part of the student major pool.

 Successful completion of the EMF core courses does not guarantee admission to the